-The defibrillator can be found under the Arch in the courtyard.
-It is the responsibility of the nurses to check this weekly and maintain the system
+The defibrillator can be found under the Arch in the courtyard, swimming pool Sept 24 and the pavilion Sept 24.
+It is the responsibility of the nurses to check this weekly and maintain the system and replace paediatric and adult pads and the battery once expired.